 Kristin fell in love with practicing and teaching yoga while living in Zambia.
 She loves the athleticism and discipline of the physical practice as well as the concentration and the "call to be present" of the mental practice of yoga.
 In 2013, she completed a 200 hour teaching training program in Thailand.
 The following year, she taught kids' yoga in Hong Kong.
-This summer she attended a month-long training in Bali to further sharpen her skills.
+Summer of 2016 took her to Bali for a month-long training to further sharpen her skills.
 One of her goals is to teach yoga on every continent!
 Considering herself an eternal student of yoga, Kristin places a strong emphasis on teaching in class, rather than merely demonstrating asanas (postures), and she is so excited to show her students the wonderful benefits of a consistent yoga practice.
 When not teaching Kristin is likely hiking, camping, or spending time making her nieces and nephews laugh.

 Alycia started to develop her personal practice of daily yoga asana and meditation in 2013.
 It became her getaway, a constant in her life, and still makes her heart jump and her spirit soar free.
 Alycia completed a 200 hour yoga teacher training in Costa Rica in Raja Yoga which emphasizes the benefits of meditation.
 She focuses on alignment and longer holds so that students can feel and explore each pose.
 She hopes to inspire Love Yoga clients on and off the mat, and looks forward to sharing her passion with you!
 Alycia is in her senior year at Cal U. When she's not practicing or teaching she's likely frolicking around in nature, a place where she feels most at home.